-Give an Allowance.
+Give an Allowance

 One of the best ways to teach money management is by giving your kids an allowance.
-How often or how much they get is less important then giving them the chance to control it.
+How often or how much they get is less important than giving them the chance to control it.
 Use the allowance to help them learn that if they put in the work, they’ll earn money.
 Once they have money to work with it’s easier to show them how to best put it to use.

-Make Goals.
+Make Goals

-Get a Savings Account.
+Get a Savings Account

 Having their own independent savings account may encourage kids to save more money.
 Head to the credit union and open a CUbby youth savings account.
 A trip to the credit union to make a deposit into their account is a fun way to reinforce that their money is growing in their account.

-Show Patience.
+Show Patience

 Sometimes even as adults, we need to be reminded we must wait to buy the things that we want.
 Set an example and practice holding off on buying something by making a savings plan that you share with the family.
 Explain to your kids why waiting a little longer for the things you want may help you save.
 And, it helps you stay within your financial means too.

-Encourage Giving.
+Encourage Giving

 In addition to saving, you may want to teach your children the importance of giving.
 Suggest giving a certain amount of their allowance to a local, not for profit of their choice, or to use for friends or family member gifts.
 Encouraging them to save so they can experience the joy of gifting someone they love a gift for Christmas or birthdays is a feeling that is important to experience.